Akhil-zoro/online_shopping_cart_simulation-java_project-/README.md

 # 🛒 E-Commerce Product Listing & Cart System

-A full-stack **E-Commerce Web Application** that allows users to browse products, add items to cart, and manage purchases, while providing admin controls for product management.
+A full-stack **E-Commerce Desktop Application** that allows users to browse products, add items to cart, and manage purchases, while providing admin controls for product management.

 ---